The Limits on The (allowed) Freedom of Speech

 As the time of writing this it has been a few weeks since the beginning of the Israel-Gaza 2023 war.
 Compared to clashes that has been going for the past couple of decades between the Palestinian people and the Israeli forces, that most recent conflict has been discussed in much bigger scale, many Israeli-affiliated systems are doing there hard work to make sure that everyone is having standards of support for Israeli militancy.

-The kinds of defamation that I mentioned have been always happening with mostly all of the past clashes1, Dr. Matthew Abraham's great book "Out of Bounds: Academic Freedom and the Question of Palestine"[cite:@abraham-2014-out-bound] collects many examples for that violation but in academic publishing boundaries.
+The kinds of defamation that I mentioned have been always happening with mostly all of the past clashes1, Dr. Matthew Abraham's great book "Out of Bounds: Academic Freedom and the Question of Palestine"(Abraham 2014) collects many examples for that violation but in academic publishing boundaries.
 Due to that exceptional case of the current conflict, we are seeing that violation of freedom in much clearer forms and everywhere in public media.

 The purpose of this page page to document news and events that are considered to indicate a violation on the freedom of thought and speech, especially but not exclusively on views related to the Israeli–Palestinian conflict. #Politics